nadrino/kotor-walkthrough/kotor/walkthrough/084_Korriban.md

     - This droid went insane, you say? -> SOUND SUPPRESSOR!!!
     - Are you going inside?
     - Thanks.
 I'll be going.
-- Equip Juhani with Sealth belt (GenoHaradan +8)
+- Equip Juhani with Sealth belt (GenoHaradan +8) (Mission might have it equiped -> change group in menu to get back the belt)
 - Enter (SAVE)
-- Don't step on any mine!!
+- Don't step on any mine!! -> demolition sensor for Juhani
-- Kill the 2-3 firsts droid with Juhani (solo mode)
+- Kill the 2-3 firsts droid with Juhani + verpine blaster (solo mode) -> other remains in the back!!
 - Juhani solo -> kill all droids with powers -> avoid mines
 - Sealth to open the door
 - Droid welcome you